Shinoyx/rk9guide/README.md

 SCRIPT BY SHINOYX - For TERA
 For private use only.
 Credits to teralove and soler91 for their VS guides

-Call out attacks from RK-9 Bosses all 3 of them including both NORMAL MODE & HARD MODE
+Call out attacks from RK-9 Bosses all 3 of them including both NORMAL MODE & HARD MODE & EXTREME MODE

 *Script automatically detects bosses and which dungeon hard or normal.